BenjaminHavery/gcn-menu-demo/README.md

 - The header is also visible while scrolling the nav menu, so the menu is easier to close.
 - The nav menu and hamburger have a transition.

-## To view this project
+## To view this project either

-You can either:
 - [Visit the demo site](https://amazing-pare-46d2ca.netlify.app/), or
-- Download the /_ExportForGCN directory and open index.html
+- Replicate the /_ExportForGCN directory and open index.html

 ## To develop this project